-Valentine’s Day under lockdown means that couples will be trying to find a way to celebrate, even if they are unable to actually see each other on the day.
-Vouchercodes have looked at which florists are cheaper by the dozen, and offer the best value red roses.
+Valentine’s Day under lockdown means couples will try to find a way to celebrate, even if they cannot see each other on the day.
+Vouchercodes have looked at which florists are cheaper by the dozen and offer the best value red roses.

 A bunch of red roses is a Valentine’s Day classic.
 Unless the time is taken to shop around, romantic Brits could be paying prices up to 221% higher than the cheapest bouquet.
 Ouch.

 Research from leading savings site, VoucherCodes.co.uk, analysed the cost of 12 red roses sold online to find the retailer that provides the most bang for your buck.

 Analysis of a dozen red roses on sale for Valentine’s Day reveals BloomPost.co.uk provides the best value for money at only £14.95 per dozen stems

 A bouquet of twelve Interflora red roses will set you back £48 – a massive 221% more than BloomPost.co.uk and the priciest of all retailers analysed

 Cost of 12 red roses

 Vouchercodes Survey Findings